-- DBMS ensures that execution of {T1, ..., Tn} is equivalent to some serial execution T1' ...
+- ❖ DBMS ensures that execution of {T1, ..., Tn} is equivalent to some serial execution T1' ...
 Tn'. - Before reading/writing an object, a transaction requests a lock on the object, and waits till the DBMS gives it the lock.
-All locks are released at the end of the transaction. (e.g., Strict 2PL locking protocol, a pessimistic protocol.) - Idea: Suppose an action of Ti (say, writing X) affects Tj (which perhaps reads X).
-Let's say Ti will obtain the lock on X first and Tj is forced to wait until Ti completes; this effectively orders the transactions. - What if Tj already has a lock on Y and Ti later requests a lock on Y?
+All locks are released at the end of the transaction.
+(Strict 2PL locking protocol.) - Idea: If an action of Ti (say, writing X) affects Tj (which perhaps reads X), one of them, say Ti, will obtain the lock on X first and Tj is forced to wait until Ti completes; this effectively orders the transactions. - What if Tj already has a lock on Y and Ti later requests a lock on Y?
 (Deadlock!)
 Ti or Tj is aborted and restarted!